rebus-ink/ink-API/README.md

 The new activity's location is returned as the `Location` header.

- See the (Activity types)[#activity-types] section below for supported activity types.
+ See the [Activity types](#activity-types) section below for supported activity types.

 #### GET /{userID}/activity/{activityID}